etalab-ia/knowledge-base/_sources/piaf/retriever/DPR_performance.md

 1. DPR and Huggingface and Haystack are all ready for dealing with BERT-like encoders (context and query).
 Camembert is based on Roberta, so maybe the differences when converting the output of the DPR training to a Haystack compatible model input generate the low performance ;

 2. The training (and dev) dataset has only one positive context and one hard negative context.
-While in the paper (and [issues](https://github.com/facebookresearch/DPR/issues/42)) they affirm this is enough, and in the code it is indeed the case, maybe I am missing something ?
+While in the paper (and [issues](https://github.com/facebookresearch/DPR/issues/42)) they affirm this is enough, and in the code it is indeed the case, maybe I am missing something?
 Note: while the training uses only 1 hard negative contexts, the evaluation employs 30!

-3. The hard negative contexts I am using are not good ?
+3. The hard negative contexts I am using are not good?
 I follow the paper and use the top-k results from a BM25 query **not containing the answer** ;

 4. My evaluation script des not work properly.
 The mapping + FAISS layer is somehow not working.